ianwalter/nrg/packages/nrg-session/README.md

 ### Options

-  The cookie name is controlled by the `key` option, which defaults to "koa:sess".
+  The cookie name is controlled by the `key` option, which defaults to "nrg:sess".
 All other options are passed to `ctx.cookies.get()` and `ctx.cookies.set()` allowing you to control security, domain, path, and signing among other settings.